fairphone/fairphone-switch-button-settings/README.md

 This app IS A PRIVILEGED APP THAT NEEDS TO BE SIGNED WITH PLATFORM KEYS.

 There is a Android.bp file included, to facilitate the integration of the app.

+## License

+The project is licensed under EUPL-1.2.